 Looking after your terrapin is no doubt a time-consuming as well as an expensive affair.
 They are blessed with a long life span and need special attention.
 Here are some important aspects along with some handy tips for you in case you are an enthusiastic and dedicated terrapin owner.

 Being aquatic, the terrapin spends most of its life in water.
-But in captivity the chances of the tank-water in which they are kept getting foul and polluted are very high.
-The water may stink terribly because of the fecal matters and rotten foods like fish, meat, vegetables etc.
+But in captivity, the chances of the tank water in which they are kept getting foul and polluted are very high.
+The water may stink terribly because of the fecal matter and rotten foods like fish, meat, vegetables, etc.

-Moreover, these rotten materials can produce huge amount of disease-casing microorganisms.
+Moreover, these rotten materials can produce a huge amount of disease-causing microorganisms.

-Hence one of the important measures to keep you terrapin healthy is to keep the water fresh and to do that regular cleaning, filtering, and refilling of the tank is essential.
+Hence one of the important measures to keep your terrapin healthy is to keep the water fresh and to do that regular cleaning, filtering, and refilling of the tank is essential.

-Terrapins are reptiles and hence are hypothermic, which means they cannot bear colder environment and need special arrangement of heater with thermostat to keep the water warm at around 23.8 to 26.60 C.
+Terrapins are reptiles and hence are hypothermic, which means they cannot bear a colder environment and need a special arrangement of a heater with a thermostat to keep the water warm at around 23.8 to 26.60 C.

 Too cold water may lead your terrapin to hibernation which is only safe if the terrapin is healthy and has the correct environment to hibernate in.

 You will need a transparent glass tank which should be big enough to keep the growing terrapins comfortably.
 Choose your tank according to the size and number of your terrapins, remembering how much they can grow.
 Keep an elevated basking area for them too.